SmartReply 2010 is an utility for Exchange Server users who need to send mail from different addresses.

 (Optional) On your Exchange server install ChooseFrom application and test it.

 SmartReply2010-Demo.zip archive file to any folder on your workstation.
+If your Outlook is 32-bit, run SmartReply2010Setup_per-user32(DEMO).msi, otherwise SmartReply2010Setup_per-user64(DEMO).msi.
 Execute appropriate msi file and follow the instructions.

 Run Outlook.
 Select File > Options > Add-ins and make sure that SmartReply2010 exists in "Active Application Add-ins" list (1).
 Now click "Add-in Options" button (2).
 Add-in Options window will appear.